Sarva Shiksha Abhiyan: Padhe Bharat Badhe Bharat

 Provide quality elementary education including life skills with a special focus on the education of girls and children with special needs as well as computer education.

 Integration

 In 2018, Sarva Shiksha Abhiyan along with Rashtriya Madhyamik Shiksha Abhiyan was launched to form Samagra Shiksha Abhiyan.

+Sub-Programs

+The National Programme for Education of Girls at Elementary Level (NPEGEL) was launched in 2003 as a sub-component of the Sarva Shiksha Abhiyan.
+It was designed to address the specific educational needs of underprivileged girls through gender-sensitive interventions, bridge courses, and model cluster schools.